TEEs-projects/Time-manipulation-Attack/README.md

 ### **Prerequisites**

 * [Rust (version)](https://www.rust-lang.org/)
-* Websocket 8650-8675 and 8750-8775 are avaliable (considering the scenarios of running 21 sealer nodes and 5 user nodes).
+* By default, websocket 8650-8675 and 8750-8775 need to be avaliable (considering the scenarios of running 21 sealer nodes and 5 user nodes).

 ### **Build**